-There are two designs available here: my original, and a modified design with the LED pipes in the LED rings having been replaced by 3mm LEDs just sticking through holes in the aluminum.
+Here is a modified design with the LED pipes in the LED rings having been replaced by 3mm LEDs just sticking through holes in the aluminum: mbqg fp modledrings.fpd

 It took me over 2 hours just to insert the tiny LED pipes in the slits in one single front panel with the first design, which is why I recommend the second.
 Since they're 3D printed (see below), they have a small range of sizes, and at that scale some are too big and some are too small.
 I still left them in place for the FM widget and the DAC VU meter; if you don't want those either for some reason, it shouldn't be hard to replace them with holes.